amengdv/amengdv/README.md

 Lately, I’ve been writing Go programs because, honestly, who wouldn’t love a language that’s minimal, simple, and just… *chef’s kiss*.
 I also have a thing for diving into deep technical stuff—it’s like my version of extreme sports.

-Check out my projects, and let’s build something awesome together (or debug endlessly—both are fun)!
+Check out my projects, and let’s build something awesome together (or debug endlessly either way are fun)!